DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture3.md

 - But investors underreact to news, e.g., post earnings announcement drift (PEAD).
-- The evidence is against semi-strong form efﬁciency
+- The evidence is against semi-strong form efficiency
 - i.e., Prices do not incorporate all public information quickly enough